 About

-Isabella D'Angelo is a Belgian-American composer based in Zurich.
+Isabella D'Angelo is a Belgian-American composer with Italian and Caribean roots.
 Her multicultural background has inspired her diverse musical style, which blends orchestral, electronic, songwriting, and world-music elements.

 She began studying classical violin and composing from a young age.
 Isabella majored in film scoring at Berklee College of Music and studied violin with Beth Cohen, an expert in various folk music traditions from around the world.